 Make it a routine to spend a few minutes minimum outdoors every day, for fresh air and to break away from device addiction.
 Sometimes this can lead to resentment on their part, but don’t get drawn into a debate.
 If they do complain, a little flexibility can pay off as long as the end goal is met.
 For example, you might give a 15-minute heads-up and a five-minute warning so they can be mentally prepared.

 Spending too much time staring into a screen is not good for a child’s development, but device addiction happens to children and adults alike.
 Have patience, but make sure to work in some quality time with Mother Nature.
+And, of course, set the example by setting device-free times for yourself as well.

 Show interest in the things they like